Arman2409/pointscape/README.md

 ## Functions

-This section explains the usage of the utility functions
+This section explains the usage of the utility functions.

 ### Actions with points in XY coordinate system